martinky24/pycon-notes-2023/saturday.md

 Cool talk, very interesting "under the hood stuff".
 Doesn't affect day to days but satiates curiosity.

 ## How To Keep A Secret ([link](https://us.pycon.org/2023/schedule/presentation/149/))

+- Secret management in Python
+- Use a password manager!
+- CIA Triad: Confidentiality, integrity, availability
+- USE THE LOCAL KEYRING MODULE ([link](https://pypi.org/project/keyring/))
+- Encrypt disk

+Cool talk.
+Glyph is a legend.
+Worth watching!

+## Vectorize all the things!
+Using linear algebra and NumPy to make your Python code lightning fast. ([link](https://us.pycon.org/2023/schedule/presentation/140/))

+Really good talk for motivating cases for vectorization in scientific code!
+Probably worth watching for anyone close to applications here